Resomedia/EntityHistoryBundle/README.md

 # EntityHistoryBundle
 Create a modifications' history of entities what you want.
-You can add multiple informations in this history.
-As the user who have modified your object.
+With the user who have modified your object.